Big Drum Dance - Carriacou

 Big drum dance is meant to pay homage to African ancestors, and to pay tribute to ancestral lineage.
 The music and dances are based on West African heritage and traditions and connect to West African roots.

-Winston Fleary was one of the most renown big drum dancers and heritage keeper of the Big drum dance.
+Winston Fleary was one of the most renown big drum dancers and heritage keepers of the Big drum dance.
+He was the Founder of the Big Drum Nation Dance Company which performed across the UK and United States in the 1970s and 1980s.
+Fleary earned recognition as a cultural ambassador and was later awarded BEM for his contribution to cultural heritage of Carriacou.
 Read more here about Winston Fleary: Winston Fleary (mustrad.org.uk)

 Here are some videos that demonstrate the Big Drum dance: